Progressive wear of the meniscus, mechanical symptoms and management strategies

 They frequently concern the medial meniscus, more mechanically stressed.
 These lesions can develop progressively and be accompanied by cartilage changes.

-Symptoms of degenerative meniscal lesionss
+Symptoms of degenerative meniscal lesions

 The most common signs include: